MicrosoftDocs/Devices-docs/surface/surface-driver-firmware-lifecycle-support.md

 ## Legacy products

-The following table lists products that have passed their end-of-servicing date based on the Driver and Firmware Lifecycle policy.
+The following table lists products that have passed their end-of-servicing date based on the driver and firmware lifecycle policy.
 These devices no longer receive newer driver and firmware updates than those listed on [Surface update history](https://support.microsoft.com/surface/surface-update-history-6036fff5-edec-c8ec-9796-a5633aac9488).

 | Surface device                             | Release date       | End-of-servicing date for firmware & drivers |
 | ------------------------------------------ | ------------------ | -------------------------------------------- |